ProjetsPL/treehouse-theme/collections/_posts/us/2020-06-05-how-to-grow-flamingo-flower-a-practical-guide-to-anthurium-care.md

 toc: true
 promoted: false
 update_date: 2020-06-05
-title: How to Grow Flamingo Flower?
-A Practical Guide to Anthurium Care
+title: How to Grow Anthurium?
+A Complete Guide to Anthurium Care
 description: "Anthurium is an unusual plant with interesting flowers. \U0001F33A What does anthurium care should look like? \U0001F4A7 Learn how to make it look perfect!"
 intro: Anthurium, or flamingo flower is a popular potted plant of a great aesthetic